1. Simply Said

 5 Voices: How to Communicate Effectively with Everyone You Lead by Jeremie Kubicek and Steve Cockram

 5 Voices is the code for unlocking your capacity to have honest conversations and build deeper, more authentic relationships with your teams, your families, and your friends.
-In order to lead others effectively, we need a true understanding of ourselves, our natural tendencies, and patterns of behavior.
+To lead others effectively, we need a true understanding of ourselves, our natural tendencies, and patterns of behavior.

 In learning what your leadership voice sounds like to others, you will discover what it feels like to be on the other side of your personality, as well as how to hear and value others' voices, namely the Pioneer, the Connector, the Creative, the Guardian, and the Nurturer.